Eat Well With MS — Without Overthinking or Exhausting Yourself

 You might recognize these thoughts:

-You plan to cook dinner — but by evening, your energy is completely gone.
-Even deciding what to eat feels impossible.
+You plan to cook dinner, but by evening, your energy has completely run out — even deciding what to eat feels like too much.

-You’ve tried “powering through” meals on good days, only to pay for it later with exhaustion or symptom flares.
+You've pushed through meal prep on a good day, only to pay for it with exhaustion or a symptom flare afterward.

-Simple kitchen tasks like chopping, opening jars, or stirring feel frustrating or risky because your hands won’t cooperate.
+Basic tasks like chopping, opening jars, or stirring are frustrating or even risky when your hands aren't cooperating

 You are not the problem.
-The rules and restrictions are.
+The rules are.

 The Low Spoon Kitchen is a 60-minute nutrition workshop designed for people with MS who need meals that are doable when energy, focus, or symptoms change.